QuantumKitHub/MPSKit.jl/docs/src/man/intro.md

 ## Tips & tricks

 - There is an examples folder
-- Julia inference is taxed a lot; so use (jupyter notebooks / Revise ) instead of re-running a script everytime
+- Julia inference is taxed a lot; the first time any function is run takes a really long time
 - There are predefined hamiltonians in [MPSKitModels.jl](https://github.com/maartenvd/MPSKitModels.jl)